lookatmyhourse/pie/README.md

 c.TerminalInteractiveShell.logappend = '/home/mnost/.ipython/profile_default/mylog'
 ```

-Distinguish each session adding personalized messages: add lines to a `startup_01.py` file placed in the `startup` folder.
+To distinguish each session, add the following lines to a `startup_01.py` file placed in the `startup` folder.

 ```python
 from time import strftime